 You’ll have to research things carefully and pay attention to detail.

 If you work as a management consultant you’ll also need a head for numbers, to check through company finances.

 How can I start a consultancy career?

-Aim for at least five GCSES grade A-C, including English and maths.
+Aim for at least five GCSES at grade 9-4, including English and maths.

 Take maths or a business subject with your A-levels, like Business Studies or Economics.
 You could also study for an NVQ in Business and Administration or Business Improvement Techniques.